pawanpraka1/dynamic-lvm/docs/developer-setup.md

 ```

 Install the build dependencies.
-  * Run `make bootstrap` to install the required Go tools
+  * Run `make bootstrap` to install the required Go tools, Nix users can run `nix-shell`, it will bring up a shell with required tools installed

 ## Git Development Workflow